xolox/python-coloredlogs/README.rst

    # Some examples.
-   logger.debug("this is a debugging message") logger.info("this is an informational message") logger.warn("this is a warning message") logger.error("this is an error message") logger.critical("this is a critical message")
+   logger.debug("this is a debugging message") logger.info("this is an informational message") logger.warning("this is a warning message") logger.error("this is an error message") logger.critical("this is a critical message")